1. Central Wastewater Collection, Treatment & Disposal

 Introduction

 The reliable collection, treatment, and disposal of wastewater is a critical public service.
-In central sewer systems, sewage flows from its source into an underground collection system typically consisting of pipes and pumps that convey it to a centralized wastewater treatment facility (WWTF).
-Failure in any part of the process can significantly harm the environment, economy, and public health.
-Untreated wastewater can contain harmful microplastics, pharmaceuticals, toxic chemicals, bacteria, viruses, and nutrients.
+In central sewer systems, sewage flows from its source into an underground collection network of pipes and pumps that convey it to a centralized wastewater treatment facility (WWTF).
+Any failure in this system can significantly impact the environment, economy, and public health.
+Untreated wastewater may contain harmful microplastics, pharmaceuticals, toxic chemicals, bacteria, viruses, and nutrients.
 All spills and releases of untreated sewage are unlawful.

-Wastewater treatment and disposal is regulated by the United States Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection (FDEP, F.S.
+Wastewater treatment and disposal are regulated by the U.S. Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection (FDEP, F.S.
 403).
-Minimum state standards for central wastewater treatment require the removal of solid and particulate matter (primary treatment) and disinfection (secondary treatment) before disposal.
-These processes do not effectively reduce nitrogen and phosphorus in effluent, which can add excess nutrients to the watershed when reused for irrigation.
-Advanced Wastewater Treatment (AWT) provides a third level of treatment to substantially lower nitrogen and phosphorus concentrations (Figure 1.1).
-Treated wastewater may still contain microplastics and pharmaceuticals.
+Minimum state standards require primary treatment (removal of solids and particulates) and secondary treatment (disinfection) before disposal.
+However, these processes do not significantly reduce nitrogen and phosphorus levels, which can contribute to nutrient pollution when effluent is reused for irrigation.
+Advanced Wastewater Treatment (AWT) adds a third treatment stage to substantially lower nitrogen and phosphorus concentrations (Figure 1.1).
+Even after treatment, wastewater may still contain microplastics, pharmaceuticals, and persistent toxic chemicals.

-Regulated wastewater disposal options depend on the level of treatment and may include discharge into surface waters, injection into underground wells and aquifers, release to infiltration basins and spray fields, or redistribution for non-potable uses such as irrigation.
-Any wastewater discharged directly into Southwest Florida water bodies and their direct tributaries must first be treated to AWT standards (Grizzle-Figg Act 1987, F.S.
+Permitted wastewater disposal options vary based on treatment level and include surface water discharge, injection into wells and aquifers, release to infiltration basins and spray fields, or redistribution for non-potable uses such as irrigation.
+Any wastewater discharged directly into Southwest Florida water bodies and their direct tributaries must meet AWT standards (Grizzle-Figg Act 1987, F.S.
 403.086I).
-The Grizzle-Figg Act further mandates that discharge of AWT water will not itself cause negative impacts to Outstanding Florida Waters, like the bays in the Sarasota Bay Estuarine System.
+The Act also mandates that AWT discharges will not degrade Outstanding Florida Waters, such as those in the Sarasota Bay Estuarine System.

 Activity 1: